oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/domain-resource.md

 Elements related to domain [startup and shutdown]({{< relref "/managing-domains/domain-lifecycle/startup.md" >}}):

 * `serverStartPolicy`: The strategy for [deciding whether to start]({{< relref "/managing-domains/domain-lifecycle/startup#starting-and-stopping-servers" >}}) a WebLogic Server instance.
 Legal values are AdminOnly, Never, or IfNeeded.
 Defaults to IfNeeded.
-* `serverStartState`: The WebLogic runtime state in which the server is to be started.
-Use ADMIN if the server should start in the admin state.
-Defaults to RUNNING.
 * `restartVersion`: Changes to this field cause the [operator to restart]({{< relref "/managing-domains/domain-lifecycle/startup#restarting-servers" >}}) WebLogic Server instances.
 * `replicas`: The default number of cluster member Managed Server instances to start for each WebLogic cluster in the domain configuration, unless `replicas` is specified for that cluster under the `clusters` field.
    * For each cluster, first the operator will sort cluster member Managed Server names from the WebLogic domain configuration by normalizing any numbers in the Managed Server name and then sorting alphabetically.
 This is done so that server names such as "managed-server10" come after "managed-server9".